MRYingLEE/BackTesting-LowLaterncy/Readme.md

 4. After hours of struggling, the core code started to run successfully, but the performance was very bad, times slower than my Pandas version.
 I guess for small dataset, the overhead of cuDF is very high.

-So, just I expected GPU is not good for backtesting.
+So, just as I expected GPU is not good for backtesting.
 Of course, just as I tried before, GPU does much good to deep learning, which is calculation intensive.